VanOvermeire/sam-template-creator/README.md

 ### Notes

-*Warning!* Serverless Template Creator requires your project to be organised in a certain way.
+*Warning!* SAM Template Creator requires your project to be organised in a certain way.

 Take note of the following: